deephaven/deephaven-core/pyclient/README.md

 ## Sort a table

 `table.sort()` can be used to sort a table.
-This example shows how to sort a table by one of its columns.
+This example sorts a table by one of its columns.

 ```
 from pydeephaven import Session